Celebrating a millennium of inclusion in Britain

 It’s a legend with close ties to a Cambridgeshire village: in 1020AD, Britain’s Danish conqueror Knut was inspired by his friendship with English peasants from Littleport to grant all medieval Britain’s people, rich or poor, the equal right to petition the king.

 Whether the tale is fact or fiction, Knut’s law most definitely exists.
-Throughout 2020, the Kingdom 1000 project will raise awareness of the historic roots underpinning modern human rights – with support from Cambridgeshire Music, Arts Council England, Voluntary Arts UK, and others.
+Throughout the summer of 2020, the Kingdom 1000 project will raise awareness of the historic roots underpinning modern human rights – with support from Cambridgeshire Music, Arts Council England, Voluntary Arts UK, the World Storytelling Café, and others.

 Join the conversation on social media now – search the hashtag #Kingdom1000 on Twitter, Facebook, Instagram, and LinkedIn!